The story of three womenWritten by Subby Szterszky

 Societal expectations have a way of pushing back, however.
 Witness the recent examples of two popular movies and a TV series, all wildly dissimilar save for one fact.
 Each drew hostile responses from a vocal minority, not because of the quality of their story, but because there was a strong female character at the centre of it.

 Who are these fictional women, and why are some people so angry about them?
-More important, what does that anger suggest about our culture’s ongoing attitude toward real women?
+More to the point, what does that anger suggest about our culture’s attitude toward real women?

 Imperator Furiosa (Mad Max: Fury Road)

 After a hiatus of three decades, the Mad Max film franchise returned in 2015 with a new installment called Mad Max: Fury Road.
 It’s an intense film, full of disturbing imagery not suitable for young viewers.
 But it’s also a high-quality piece of cinema that has garnered loads of praise from critics, unusual for a post-apocalyptic fantasy.